GaetanLepage/phd-manuscript/sections/4_active_ssl/3_results/0_index.typ

     "figures/blending_comparison.svg",
   ),
   caption: flex-caption(
+    short: [
+      Visual comparison of the two aggregation methods ],
-    [
+    long: [
       Visual comparison of the two aggregation methods (#psi-avg top and #psi-dnn bottom).
       Each column represents an example from the dataset.
       The first three use the ground-truth #doa spectrum, while the last two use the one estimated by the pre-trained #acr("SSL") network.
     ],
-    // Short caption for the TOC
-    [Visual comparison of the two aggregation methods] ),
+  ),
 )
 <fig:active_ssl:results:blending_comparison>